sipeed/MaixPy_DOC/docs/maixpy/en/course/speech/recognizer_cnn.md

 > Load the module without burning the model, it will core dump, don't ask how to report the error.

--Create recording equipment
+- Create recording equipment

 This module supports all Maix series hardware.
 We only need to configure an I2S.DEVICE_0 device and set CHANNEL_0 to the recording input.
-If it is Cube and amigo, you need to configure the specific audio decoder chip first, and then turn on the I2C recording device .
+If it is Cube and amigo, you need to configure the specific audio decoder chip first, and then turn on the I2C recording device.

 ```python
 from Maix import GPIO, I2S